|Values are valid only on day of printing.|

 Peroxisomal biogenesis disorders (PBD) include the Zellweger syndrome spectrum disorders that are clinically diverse and range in severity from neonatal lethal (Zellweger syndrome) to more variable clinical courses in neonatal adrenoleukodystrophy and infantile Refsum disease.
 Affected children typically have hypotonia, poor feeding, distinctive facial features, seizures, and liver dysfunction.
 Other features can include retinal dystrophy, hearing loss, developmental delays, and bleeding episodes.
 Rhizomelic chondrodysplasia punctata is another PBD.
 It is characterized by rhizomelic shortening, chondrodysplasia punctata, cataracts, intellectual disability, and seizures, although it can have a milder phenotype with only cataracts and chondrodysplasia.
 The typical biochemical profile shows normal VLCFA and elevated phytanic acid.

 Refsum disease is a peroxisomal disorder characterized by anosmia, retinitis pigmentosa, neuropathy, deafness, ataxia, ichthyosis, and cardiac abnormalities.
-The classic biochemical profile of Refsum disease is an elevated plasma phytanic acid level.
+The classic biochemical profile of Refsum disease is an elevated plasma or serum phytanic acid level.